ttadano/alamode/docs/source/almdir/formalism_alm.rst

 To estimate the IFC vector :math:`\boldsymbol{\Phi}` by linear regression, it is usually necessary to consider several different displacement patterns.
 Let us suppose we have :math:`N_d` displacement patterns and atomic forces for each pattern obtained by DFT.
-Then, equation :eq:`force_tep` defined for each displacement pattern can be combined to single equation as
+Then, equation :eq:`force_tep` defined for each displacement pattern can be combined to a single equation as

 .. math::
     \boldsymbol{\mathscr{F}}_{\mathrm{TEP}} =  \mathbb{A} \boldsymbol{\Phi},